Michionlion/allegheny-cs-setup/windows-steps.md

 * [Cmder](http://cmder.net/), a terminal emulator to make `git bash` and `cmd` work better together; highly configurable
 * [VSCode](https://code.visualstudio.com/), a text/code editor similar to `atom` (`atom` doesn't work well on windows, but you can [try](https://atom.io/) it)
 * [Chocolatey](https://chocolatey.org/), a package manager for windows (like `aptitude` on Ubuntu)
-* [Dual Boot Ubuntu](https://www.lifewire.com/ultimate-windows-8-1-ubuntu-dual-boot-guide-2200654), we reccommend Ubuntu 17.10, but any other flavor of Linux works - research before you start!
+* [Dual Boot Ubuntu](https://www.lifewire.com/ultimate-windows-8-1-ubuntu-dual-boot-guide-2200654), we recommend Ubuntu 17.10, but any other flavor of Linux works - research before you start!